 No matter what type of business you are in, you are going to have employees that are chronically late.
 This means you need to be ready to handle such situations effectively to ensure you put a stop to their tardiness quickly as to not disrupt your daily workplace activities or create any tension among employees.

 Unfortunately, it is never as easy as telling an employee just to stop being late.
 There may be unknown circumstances for their continual tardiness such as not being able to find proper childcare or medical issues.
 An employee may be late because they are no longer happy with their work, or perhaps dreads having to interact with workplace bullies.
 The list goes on and on.
-No matter the reason, it is important to handle the situation delicately before it evolves into a big deal.
+Bottom line – it’s important to handle the situation delicately before it evolves into a big deal.

 Here are 7 different ways to effectively handle chronically late employees.

-Dealing with late employees is an inevitable part of owning or managing a business.
-Make sure that your employees know exactly what is expected of them when it comes to being on time and the potential repercussions for being chronically late.
+Employee lateness is an inevitable part of being a business owner.
+Make sure that your staff members know exactly what is expected of them when it comes to start time and the potential disciplinary actions for being chronically late.
 This information (as part of the company policy) should be provided during the hiring phase, and reminders should be sent annually or as frequently as you see fit.
-Ensure that employees know exactly why punctuality is important and how being chronically late effects the overall success of the business and other employees.
+Ensure that employees know exactly why punctuality is important and how being chronically late effects the overall success of the business and other employees

 The best way to deal with late employees is to address the situation before it becomes a habit or gets out of hand.
-You can always expect employees to be late from time to time due to unforeseen circumstances, but if you begin to notice it is happening more often, it is time to step in and get ahead of the issue.
-Take the time to schedule a private meeting to speak with the employee to determine what steps need to be taken next.
+You can always expect even good employees to be late from time to time due to unforeseen circumstances and personal problems.
+It’s only when you notice it happening more and more often that you need to address these late arrivals.
+Take the time to schedule a private meeting to speak about the employee’s tardiness and determine what steps need to be taken next.

 Get to the root cause

-As mentioned previously, there may be many factors that result in an employee being late.
+As mentioned previously, there may be many valid reasons that result in an employee being late.
 Make sure to ask the proper questions to determine what the true root cause of the continual tardiness is.
 You may find that the employee is simply terrible at time management, and just needs a reminder of the potential consequences of being late.
-Sometimes it can be a work ethic or appreciation problem – an employee is disappointed they have not been acknowledged for their efforts, resulting in them caring less about getting to work on time.
+Sometimes it can be a work ethic or appreciation problem – an employee is disappointed about feeling unacknowledged, which has a negative impact on their desire to start the work day on time.
 Allowing the employee to tell their side of the story before jumping to conclusions will help you decide how to effectively handle the situation.

 Outline the consequences

 If you determine the employee is just bad at managing their time or just does not care about the potential effects it can have on your business or other employees; you will need to outline consequences if their behavior continues.
 You should have a clearly outlined lateness policy that will include punishments like verbal or written warnings, eventually leading to greater punishments.
 Providing people with deadlines is one of the biggest motivating factors to make changes quickly, especially if the end result is them losing their job.
 Make sure the deadline you come up with is realistic and tailored to the employee’s situation – and don’t forget to reward improvements.
 Positive reinforcement overall is more effective than punishments.

 Nothing is going to happen overnight, so you will need to be patient when it comes to correcting the behavior of a chronically late employee.
 If you notice them making a genuine effort at getting to work on time, let them know you appreciate it.
 Acknowledging their positive behavior will let them know you are paying attention, and this, in turn, will hold them more accountable for their actions.